 She can hardly have been the safest option when it came to picking a face for the luxe brand, but that's part of Allen's charm.
 Where most spokesmodels barely utter a peep for fear of losing a campaign, Allen has never bitten her tongue.
 "I get myself into a lot of trouble, but I don't care.
 I'm vocal and honest, and that's the same reason I seem to do quite well on social media, because most other people in my position are a bit sacred and earnest and play the game," she shrugs.
 "I use social media as a platform to express my feelings.
 Sometimes I feel so incensed by something that I want to share it, or I want to know that other people feel the same way.
 A bit of affirmation, or validation," she says.

 First record you bought?
 Ultimate Kaos.
 Last gig you went to?
-Jamie T at Alexandra Palace.
+Jamie T at Alexandra Palace in London.
 You're stranded on the moon and can have one artist beamed up, who and why?
 Kurt Cobain, so I could make love to him and listen to him sing.
 What's your karaoke song?
 R Kelly, The World's Greatest.
 What song would you like played at your funeral?
 The Cardigans, Lovefool.
 What are your three biggest influences?
 The commute, people watching, relationships.
 What do you stand for?
-Honesty, fearlessness, humour.
+Honesty, fearlessness, humor.
 Which track of your own best sums you up?
 The Fear.
 It's about being a hypocrite, that's what I am.
 What do you want to achieve in 2015?
-To be content.@lilyallen
+To be content.

 Text Stuart Brumfitt